Sequestration, Its Causes and Impact

 Why Congress Used Sequestration and What It Did to the Economy

 Mandatory programs are those established by Acts of Congress.
 They include non-defense categories such as Medicare, Social Security, and the Affordable Care Act.
-Funds must be appropriated to meet the expenses of these programs.
-It takes another Act of Congress to change them.

 The discretionary budget includes every other federal government agency.
 Half of it involves military spending.
 Congress appropriates these funds each year.
-In 2018, Congress repealed sequestration for the military budget for Fiscal Years 2019 and FY 2020.
+In 2019, Congress repealed sequestration for the military budget for Fiscal Years 2019 and FY 2020.

 The FY 2013 Sequester

-The spending cap for FY 2013 was $988 trillion, $55 billion lower than the FY 2012 cap of $1.043 trillion.
+The spending cap for FY 2013 was $988 billion, $55 billion lower than the FY 2012 cap of $1.043 trillion.
 Congress enacted $85 billion in spending reductions to keep spending below the cap.
 The sequester cut these four main areas:

-- Military spending: $42.7 billion or 7.5 percent.
+- Military spending: $42.7 billion or 7.5%.

-- Other Mandatory programs: $5.4 billion or 8 percent.
+- Other mandatory programs: $5.4 billion or 8%.

-- Other non-defense discretionary programs: $26.1 billion, a 5.1 percent cut.
+- Other non-defense discretionary programs: $26.1 billion, a 5.1% cut.